❀ Shop Chopsticks Gift Sets! ❀

 The Role of Tea Pets in a Tea Ceremony

-If you’ve ever seen a traditional Chinese tea ceremony, you may have noticed a tea drinker pouring tea over a small figurine.
+If you’ve ever seen a traditional Chinese tea ceremony, you may have noticed a tea drinker making Chinese tea and pouring it over a small figurine.
 This act is not random.
 It’s a sign of respect and a way to "season" the tea pet.
 The tea that flows over the pet is usually the first pour, also known as the rinse, which helps clean the tea leaves before drinking.

 green tea in chinese tea cup